7 Best AI Research Assistants (2026): Hallucination-Verified

 Built by the Allen Institute for AI, Semantic Scholar is the discovery layer most other tools sit on top of.
 Free, complete, with TLDR summaries on every paper and citation-context features that make screening fast.

-Where it stands out: breadth.
-The TLDR-on-every-paper feature alone makes screening dramatically faster than any other index.
-Use Semantic Scholar as the front of every research workflow.
+Semantic Scholar stands out on breadth.
+The TLDR-on-every-paper feature alone makes screening dramatically faster than a generic index.
+Use it at the front of the workflow, especially when you need free discovery across a large paper graph.

 5. Scite: Best for citation verification (H/V 0.11, supporting/contrasting classification)